Sporobolus heterolepis: Description

 Prairie dropseed is a perennial bunchgrass whose mound of leaves is typically from 1 to 2 ft high and 2 to 3 ft across.
 Its flowering stems (culms) grow from 1+1/2 to 3 ft tall, extending above the leaves.

 The flower cluster is an airy panicle 3 to 8 in long with many branches.
 They terminate in small spikelets, which each contain a single fertile floret.
 When it blooms, the floret has three reddish anthers and a short feathery stigma.
 If it is pollinated, the floret produces a nearly round seed 1.5 to 2.0 mm long.

 At the base of the spikelet are two bracts (glumes), one of them 4 to 6 mm long and the other 2 to 4 mm long.
 The bracts each are long and tapered, with sharply pointed tips.
 Around the floret are a lemma and palea, each about 3.5 to 5.5 mm long, though the palea is sometimes longer than the lemma.

 Prairie dropseed is a fine-textured grass with long, narrow leaves that arch outward, forming attractive, round tufts.
 The leaves range in color from a rich green hue in summer to a golden rust color in the fall.
 Foliage is resilient enough to resist flattening by snow, so it provides year-round interest.
 From late July to mid-September, the grass blooms with rusty-tan flowers that rise 30 to 36 in in height.

-It occurs in a wide range of soils, doing well in moist to dry conditions.
-It is much less common in wetlands.

 Ecology

-It is a larval host to the Poweshiek skipper.

-Uses

-The grass is cultivated as an ornamental plant in gardens because of its attractive bunchgrass form.
-Because of its drought tolerance, it has been used on green roofs.
-The seedhead is sometimes described as having the vague scent of fresh popcorn, cilantro, or sunflower seeds.

-Prairie dropseed is also used for roadside revegetation and prairie restoration projects.
-It is difficult to establish by direct seeding.
-Transplanting greenhouse-grown seedlings is a more effective method of establishing it.

-Native Americans ground the seeds of the grass to make flour, and many species of birds eat the seeds.
+Prairie dropseed is a plant which typically only thrives in established prairie ecosystems, and does not easily establish when planted from seeds early in prairie restoration attempts.
+Once established, it is fairly hardy, being able to tolerate brief periods of drought, water inundation, and juglone toxicity from close proximity to black walnut trees.
+This plant is known to be an important part of the diet of several lepidopteran species.
+While prairie dropseed often fails to establish in natural prairie ecosystems due to its slow growth, studies investigating its growth under controlled conditions have found that it favors warmer temperatures and moist soil for germination.